jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 "The human spirit is still too immature.
 I need to guide you both through the wonders of your childhood."
 Ike extended his inviting arms to Vera.
 "You will sing every step of the way on your long journey to youth."

 From the Orion Arm to the Eternal Jahanam, from the Torrents of Time to the depths of the Starry Sea...

+> [!NOTE] 🔖
+> jahannam is the islamic version of hell, and the orion arm is part of the milky way.

 "How far is 'beyond'?
 Any place in this universe is just as boring as my backyard," he said.